 Ed., Laon and Cythna; or, The Revolution of the Golden City (Broadview, 2016).

-The Calamity Form (under contract with U of Chicago P).
+The Calamity Form (University of Chicago Press, forthcoming 2020).

 Response to Michael Warner, “Environmental Care and the Infrastructure of Indifference,” 2018 Tanner Lectures on Human Values at UC Berkeley (in preparation for Oxford University Press)